tmpreston/docs-2/docs/api/controller.md

 ### edit

-Operation that should render form for editing existing item
+Operation that should render a form for editing an existing item.

 Mapped to `GET "/:id/edit"` endpoint